 The Wellington College China Festival of Education has its origins in the founding school’s festival in England, which has run for seven years and is recognised as a benchmark international educational event.
 For the past three years, the festival has also taken place in China, where it has enjoyed similar success in attracting thousands of participants to discuss the most relevant and important questions facing modern education.
-Dr Stephen Jacobi, festival director and head of culture for Wellington College International Shanghai, said: “The Festival of Education represents a continued commitment to thinking about, exploring, and encouraging debate about what education is and where it might be headed.
+The festival director and head of culture for Wellington College International Shanghai, said: “The Festival of Education represents a continued commitment to thinking about, exploring, and encouraging debate about what education is and where it might be headed.
 More than ever, teaching and learning must be dynamic and keep up with the demands and challenges of a fast-shifting world.”

 Exploring education together

 This year’s festival focused on four core themes: Early Years Education, Wellbeing (stress, body image, and mental health), the evolving relationship between Chinese and British education, and “Exploring Education”, which challenges accepted teaching practices with the aim of encouraging continual experimentation and improvement.
 A growing strength of the festival is its ability to get all participants actively talking about what works in current education and what doesn’t, rather than just letting them simply sit back and passively absorb the presentations and keynote speeches.
 At all times, attendees were encouraged to consider how education can be made better: to connect, debate, celebrate, explore and learn.